With a little know-how and advance planning, you can enjoy nutritious foods while sticking to a tight budget.

 Plan around Sales

-The key to smart, budget-friendly grocery shopping is to plan ahead for the week.
-Plan meals around fresh produce, lean proteins and low-fat dairy items that are on sale to save money while eating healthy, says Sarah Krieger, MPH, RDN, spokesperson for the Academy of Nutrition and Dietetics.
+The key to smart, budget-friendly grocery shopping is planning ahead.
+Plan meals around fresh produce, lean proteins and low-fat dairy items that are on sale to save money while eating healthy.

-Krieger suggests checking store sale flyers, and then check available coupons on the same items for additional savings.
+Check store sale flyers and available coupons on the same items for additional savings.
 Compare national brands and private store labels for the lowest price.
-Once you've identified sale items, plan to incorporate them into simple meals — baked, grilled or broiled lean meats and fish, vegetables and whole grains are delicious and healthy with few added ingredients.
+Once you've identified sale items, incorporate them into simple meals — baked, grilled or broiled lean meats and fish, vegetables and whole grains are delicious and healthy with few added ingredients.
 Also, use the unit price to compare cost of varying sizes of products.

 Create a Shopping List